 The most common questions actually remain the same: sleeping problems, jealous behavior of the oldest child, dividing of attention and controlling behavior.
 Every contact is registered and the conversations are held on the basis of a standard questionnaire.
 The results of the interviews are recorded in a report and archived as such.

 A few questions have been received by email this year from parents with adolescents and young adults with problems.
 These people have been called and redirected if necessary.
-Currently, all parents have been called after arrival.

 Collaboration with other license holders